 She crept nervously to the mirror, anxious to see her own image for the first time.
 She knew that her nearly shoulder length hair was blonde.
 She could tell that much from her peripheral vision and a quick sweep of her hand through the strands.
 What startled her was her darkly tanned, oval face.
 Second were the vibrant violet eyes that stared widely back at her like amethysts in a milky sea of white.

 “Strange,” Rogue whispered to herself.
 She reached a tentative hand to her face and trailed her fingers across the tan surface of her skin.
 She followed the lines of her prominent cheekbones to the soft curves of her pink lips, down to the small, rounded chin that met at the middle of her distinct jaw line.
 Her long neck rose from deep collarbones that had a long, faint scar running from the left collarbone up to just below her left ear lobe that, like the other, was intact with no piercings.
 She was young, Rogue realized in surprise.
 In her mind she felt much, much older, but she appeared to be in her mid-twenties.
 She stared at her visage in awe and confusion for a long while before stepping away to bathe.

 Clarice was right.
-The hot water that poured from the bathtub faucet felt incredible as she slowly lowered herself inside, the blue blouse abandoned on the floor.
+The hot water that poured from the bathtub faucet felt incredible as she slowly lowered herself inside.
 Within moments she was exploring, tantalized by each scar or burn that decorated her body.
 She was small in stature, but muscular, she realized, as she examined the abdominal muscles flexing beneath her tanned skin.
-Raising a hand to her face, she regarded her scarred and battered limb that was firm with callous.
+Raising a hand out of the water, she regarded her scarred and battered limb that was firm with callous.